×

 What Is a Joint Tenancy?

 A joint tenancy is where up to four people all sign the same tenancy agreement and take responsibility for paying rent.
-They share all areas of the property equally.
+They share the entire property equally.

-It’s usually signed by people with a close personal relationship.
+It’s usually signed by two or more people with a close personal relationship.
 For example, a couple, family members or a group of friends.

 Although each tenant has equal rights to all parts of the property, in practice joint tenants may agree exclusive possession of some rooms or rent splits amongst themselves.